neels22/mini-2-grpc/circuit-presentation.md

 - Circuit breakers react to actual query failures in real-time
 - Different thresholds: Health monitor marks UNAVAILABLE after 3 failures; circuit breaker opens after 3 failures (can be configured separately)

+**Test Verification**: When Server C failed:
+- Circuit breaker isolated the failure to only B→C connection
+- No cascading failures to other circuits (A→B, A→E stayed CLOSED)
+- Health monitoring provided visibility into system state
+- System maintained 79.6% data availability

 **Why This Matters**: Health monitoring provides visibility into system health, while circuit breakers provide immediate protection.
 They complement each other without tight coupling, giving us both observability and control.

 ---